thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/icrc2-swap/README.md

 ## Known issues

-- Any DeFi on the Internet Computer is experimental.
+- Any DeFi on the BigFile is experimental.
 It is a constantly evolving space, with unknown attacks, and should be treated as such.
 - Due to the nature of asynchronous inter-canister messaging on the IC, it is possible for malicious token canisters to cause this swap contract to deadlock.
 It should